fluidsonic/fluid-stdlib/README.md

 Installation
 ------------

-This library is [available in Maven Central](https://search.maven.org/search?q=g:com.github.fluidsonic%20a:fluid-stdlib*) as `fluid-stdlib` in the group `com.github.fluidsonic`.
+This library is [available on Bintray](https://bintray.com/fluidsonic/maven/fluid-stdlib) as `fluid-stdlib` in the group `com.github.fluidsonic`.

 `build.gradle.kts`:
 ```kotlin